Q. Cake or pie?

 Q. How long have you been a wedding photographer?

-A: I shot my first wedding in 2007 in Chicago, and moved to Los Angeles in 2012.
-I've been incredibly fortunate to have photographed hundreds of weddings — weddings in hot air balloons, weddings on islands, weddings at vineyards, weddings in warehouses, weddings in other countries, weddings where I was the sole witness...
-I feel prepared for any possible curveball your wedding day could throw at us, but I still like just a little unexpected chaos now and then to keep me on my toes. #secretadrenalinejunkie
+A: I shot my first wedding in 2007 in Chicago, spent several years in LA, then made my way to the Bay Area.
+I've been incredibly fortunate to have photographed hundreds of weddings — weddings in hot air balloons, weddings on islands, weddings in vineyards & warehouses, weddings in other countries, weddings where I was the sole witness...
+I feel prepared for any possible curveball your wedding day could throw at us, but I still like just a little unexpected chaos now and then to keep me on my toes.

 Black Lives Matter